jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) For the purposes of section EW 54(1)﻿(b), this subsection applies if, on every day in the income year, the absolute value of all financial arrangements to which the person is a party added together is $2,000,000 or less.
 The value of each arrangement is,—
   (a) for a fixed principal financial arrangement, its face value:
   (b) for a variable principal debt instrument, the amount owing by or to the person under the financial arrangement:
-  (c) for a financial arrangement to which the old financial arrangements rules apply, the value determined under those rules.
+  (c) for a financial arrangement to which the old financial arrangements rules apply, the value determined under those rules:
+  (d) for a financial arrangement denominated in a foreign currency, the value calculated by converting the value of the arrangement into New Zealand dollars at the exchange rate applying on the date the person first became a party to the arrangement and,—
+    (i) if the principal amount of the arrangement increases, the value of the arrangement is calculated by converting the amount of the increase into New Zealand dollars at the exchange rate applying on the date of the change and adding it to the original New Zealand dollar value of the arrangement:
+    (ii) if the principal amount of the arrangement decreases, the value of the arrangement is calculated by converting the amount of the reduction into New Zealand dollars at the exchange rate applying on the date the person first became a party to the arrangement and subtracting it from the original New Zealand dollar value.
 Deferral threshold
 (3)
 Formula